jlusiardi/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Do not get carried away and set this to a very large number in the belief that it will somehow magically enable you to handle many more concurrent users.
 Any sort of increased value would only be appropriate where your code is I/O bound.
-If you code is CPU bound, you are better of using at most 3 to 5 threads per process and using more processes.
+If your code is CPU bound, you are better of using at most 3 to 5 threads per process and using more processes.

     If you set the number of threads to 0 you will enable a special mode